BIMK/PlatEMO/README.md

 }
 ```

-# Release Highlights of PlatEMO 4.8
+# Release Highlights of PlatEMO 4.9
 [Release Note can be found here](./Doc/releasenote.md)

-* Add the creation module, where users can visually create a new algorithm by connecting blocks and train it on problems.

-* When solving user-defined problems, users can set the value of 'once' to 1 to evaluate multiple solutions simultaneously.
+* Add a year label to each algorithm and problem, so that they can be selected by year in the GUI.

-* Add three multi-objective evolutionary algorithms MOBCA, NRV-MOEA, and NSBiDiCo, add five sparse multi-objective evolutionary algorithms AC-MMEA, AGSEA, MOEA/CKF, MOEA-NZD, and TELSO, add one robust multi-objective evolutionary algorithm LRMOEA, add twp expensive multi-objective evolutionary algorithms LDS-AF and SSDE, update the codes of MOEA/D-EGO.
-There are currently 281 algorithms in the platform.
+* Add a single-objective evolutionary algorithm GWO, add two expensive single-objective evolutionary algorithms SADE-ATDSC and SAPO, add a gradient-assisted constrained multi-objective evolutionary algorithm CMOEA-MSG, add an expensive multi-objective evolutionary algorithm DirHV-EI, add a sparse multi-objective evolutionary algorithm DKCA, add two constrained multi-objective evolutionary algorithms CMODE-FTR and IM-C-MOEA/D. There are currently 289 algorithms in the platform.

-* Add six integer single-objective optimization problems SO_ISCSO_2016 - SO_ISCSO_2022, add nine multi-objective optimization problems GLSMOP1 - GLSMOP9, add six robust multi-objective optimization problems LRMOP1-LRMOP6.
-There are currently 530 problems in the platform.
+* Add 20 multi-objective optimization problems ZCAT1-ZCAT20.
+There are currently 550 benchmark problems in  the platform.

 # Features of PlatEMO
 *  Totally Developed in MATLAB